 Le Point Vert inderdit en France?

-News update 16 March 2021: the French State Council (Conseil d'État) has suspended the entry into force of the new French labelling regulation for packaging.
+On 16 March 2021: the French State Council (Conseil d'État) suspended the entry into force of the French labelling regulation for packaging.
 Grüne Punkt and PRO Europe won an urgent court case on this and as a result Grüne Punkt will still be allowed in France after 1 April 2021.

 The news that France forbids the use of the Grüne Punkt marking came as a surprise to many companies.

 The Grüne Punkt (Green Dot / Le Point Vert) marking has become well-known since its introduction in the early 1990's and its usage is still common in many countries.
 Until 2017 the marking was still mandatory on packaging in France but now it will be banned.
 So, what happened?

 It started with the French law of 10 February 2020 (LOI 2020-1051) related to waste and the circular economy.